mozilla/openwebapps/docs/ACTIVITIES.md

 When the handler is invoked, the Activity object is passed to it, along with a message and an optional credential object.
 The message indicates which step of the activity is being performed, for multi-step activities.
 The credential object, if it exists, is one that was previously created by this provider and stored in the browser, and which was selected by the user during a mediator-initiated display.

 _ed: Need more specific use cases for the message.
-Login is one; account-balance is another; more?_
+Login is one; account-balance is another; more?
+Yes - share needs capabilities, autocomplete, validate, send_

 For example: